 The Sands at Nomad

-Nomad Restaurant has the idyllic beach front views complete with a bar, ice cream parlor, pizza oven, and even a sushi station.
-The restaurant is open to both resort goers and to the public.
-We had the half board option at The Sands which I would highly recommend.
-Each night half board guests are invited to order any three courses off the menu.
-We tried a mix of Japanese cuisine, seafood, and soups and all of them were delicious.
+Nomad Restaurant has idyllic beachfront views, complete with a bar, ice cream parlor, pizza oven, and even a sushi station.
+The restaurant is open to both resort goers and the public.
+We had the half board option at The Sands, which I would highly recommend.
+Each night, half-board guests are invited to order any three courses off the menu.
+We tried a mix of Japanese cuisine, seafood, and soups, and all of them were delicious.

 Rates at The Sands start at $150 per night and go up from there based on room choice and food packages.
-The Sands is a good place to hang out with kids as well as a group of friends looking for a great time on Diani Beach.
+The Sands is an excellent place to hang out with kids and a group of friends looking for a great time on Diani Beach.

 Why is Sands at Nomad one of the best Diani Beach hotels?
 The ala-carte restaurant, service, and room amenities like strong WiFi and air conditioning.

 So what is there to do at this Diani Beach Resort?
-Well, there is a monstrous pool that probably beats out all the pools in Zanzibar for the largest I have ever seen.
-The pool literally cascades down a hill to the beachfront where guests can then walk out to the Indian Ocean and take in the views.
+There is a monstrous pool that probably beats out all the pools in Zanzibar for the largest I have ever seen.
+The pool cascades down a hill to the beachfront, where guests can then walk out to the Indian Ocean and take in the views.

-Swahili Beach is another property on Diani Beach where the staff was friendly and helpful despite catering to such large groups of tourist.
-I’ve also been told that Swahili Beach hosts large pool parties and other events so we found it the perfect spot for a “friendscation.”
-Starting at $120 per night they have great rates specifically during special holidays when you can get packaged deals.
+Swahili Beach is another property on Diani Beach where the staff was friendly and helpful despite catering to such large groups of tourists.
+I’ve also been told that Swahili Beach hosts large pool parties and other events, so we found it the perfect spot for a “friendscation.”
+Starting at $120 per night, they have great rates, specifically during special holidays when you can get packaged deals.

 The Sands at Chale Island

 What if I told you that just off the Kenyan Coast, just a 600m walk away, is an island filled with magnificent birdlife, monkeys, and warm swimming in crystal water?
 Well, that’s exactly what you get at The Sands at Chale Island.
-The sister property to The Sands at Nomad.
-Chale Island operates completely independent from its mainland counterpart.
-Half of the island is a resort and the other half is a sacred protected forest.
+The sister property to The Sands at Nomad this place is one of the best Diani Beach resorts there is!
+Chale Island operates completely independently from its mainland counterpart.
+Half of the island is a resort, and the other half is a sacred, protected forest.

 General Travel Advice for Diani Beach

-- Mombasa is 30 km’s north of Diani Beach.
-The airport is small, but services flights from around Kenya and internationally.
-We flew to Diani Beach from Nairobi JKIA with fly540 and had a pleasant experience with them.
-A cab ride from Mombasa to Diani Beach should cost no more than 4000 Kenyan Shillings but always agree on a price beforehand and put your bargaining cap on.
+- Mombasa is 30 km north of Diani Beach.
+The airport is small but services flights from around Kenya and internationally.
+We flew to Diani Beach from Nairobi JKIA with Fly540, which Fly SAX operates, and had a pleasant experience with them.
+A cab ride from Mombasa to Diani Beach should cost no more than 4000 Kenyan Shillings, but always agree on a price beforehand and put your bargaining cap on.

 - There is a ferry between Mombasa and Diani Beach.
 Time your ferry arrival time accordingly.
-We arrived on a Friday night and waited almost two hours to board the ferry with our car.
+We arrived on Friday and waited almost two hours to board the ferry with our car.
 Foot passengers should experience no delay.
-If you decide to call an Uber to Diani Beach be sure to take note of the ferry.
-The longer you wait to board the higher your Uber fare goes.
+If you decide to call an Uber to Diani Beach, be sure to take note of the ferry.
+The longer you wait to board, the higher your Uber fare goes.

 - Ukunda Airport is a small airport near Diani Beach.
 Only 3 km away from the main resorts.

 - Local matatas, tuk-tuks, and taxi cabs are available for those that wish to explore.
 The most expensive will be a taxi cab.
-Always be sure to negotiate a price as the cabbies start insanely high, especially for Mzungus.
+Always negotiate a price as the cabbies start insanely high, especially for Mzungus.